PS: Pearl

 PS: Yes.
 My oldest brother was a master baker, and he worked his way up to Vice President of Farm Crest Bakeries.
 Then when they started to sort of fall apart, Mrs. Smith’s Pies approached him, and he joined that organization as Vice President.
 Then Kellogg’s bought Mrs. Smith’s Pies out, and he worked at Kellogg’s as a Vice President for a few years.
 My other brother also worked for the Farm Crest Bakeries in the production end of it.

-Int: Now what, you said earlier something about you were working and didn’t have time for the horse.
+about you were working and didn’t have time for the horse.
 What did you do?

 PS: Well, I worked for Ford Motor Company.